-So, the December 2015 letter explained that a suspension on the SAMAIF might lift, but I think it's fair to consider that by that point there was a lot of uncertainty surrounding the status of the fund and it wasn't at all clear what level of loss Mr B might be crystallising if he were to sell his investment.
-So, even if the suspension was lifted as envisaged, I wouldn't think it fair or reasonable to say Mr B contributed to his loss by not instructing an immediate redemption.
+There was then the December 2015 letter in which it was explained that a suspension on the SAMAIF might lift, but I think it's fair to consider that by that point there was a lot of uncertainty surrounding the status of the fund and it wasn't at all clear what level of loss Mr H might be crystallising if he were to sell his investment.
+So, even if the suspension was lifted as envisaged, I don't think it's fair to say Mr H has contributed to his loss by not ordering its full redemption.
+And I also think the December 2015 letter is somewhat contradictory as it says the suspension of SAMAIF has been lifted but then says that the lift of the suspension is "not yet active" (i.e. it's still suspended).